More, More, More: Background

+Release

 The original take of the song was first released in Jamaica by Federal Records in 1975, after True and Diamond, having run out of money and unable to pay session musicians for their work, handed in the master tapes to them.
 Buddah Records subsequently released the song only to discos in the winter of 1975/1976.
 The popularity of "More, More, More" was immense.
 Widespread listener interest convinced Buddah to release the single commercially in May, newly remastered by Tom Moulton.
 The song rose to number four on the Billboard Hot 100 and number twenty three on the soul singles chart.
 The single was a successful disco hit peaking at number two.
 In Canada, it topped the RPM Top Singles chart for one week in July 1976.
 Overseas, the song peaked at number five on the UK Singles Chart.
 Following the track's popularity in Latin America, True recorded a Spanish language version, "Más, Más, Más".

 In 1976, the Andrea True Connection sang "More, More, More", "Party Line", and "Fill Me Up (Heart to Heart)" live on Don Kirshner's Rock Concert.
 It was also performed on American Bandstand and on Top of the Pops, as well as on the West German TV shows Musikladen and Disco.

+Legacy

+In October 2000, VH1 ranked "More, More, More" number 45 in their list of "100 Greatest Dance Songs".
+In June 2020, Slant Magazine ranked it number 79 in their list of "The 100 Best Dance Songs of All Time".
+In March 2025, Billboard magazine ranked it number 36 in their "The 100 Best Dance Songs of All Time" list, writing, "Like an entire season of The Deuce wrapped into one single, "More, More, More" brought exhibitionist ecstasy to the dancefloor in a defining moment of late-'70s decadence.
+But the lone hit for porn star-turned-disco diva Andrea True didn't sound smutty — it was seductive, but also strangely innocent in its sighing coos and perky horn rolls.
+It's not surprising that it would inspire another similarly irresistible but significantly more PG-rated top 10 hit decades later, one that proved that the after-hours perennial worked just as well in the sunshine," (a reference to the 1999 Len song Steal My Sunshine, which prominently samples "More, More, More".